- 15 January 2019

 The areas in which CPD can be taken are diverse, too.
 If you want to go into research, you may well want to go back to university for further study; if you want to get into health care management, then again university can be a good bet.

 Websites for organisations like the Royal College of Nursing and British Medical Journal have online CPD modules to increase your practical knowledge surrounding specific illnesses, diseases or disorders and the management thereof.

 - Typical nursing job paths

 Once you've graduated, you'll undertake a probationary period where you are supported to gather the requisite skills.
-Then, having worked as a staff nurse for some years, you have the option to move to junior sister.
+Then, having worked as a staff nurse for some years, you have the option to move to team leader/deputy ward manager.

 If you want to follow the clinical path, you'll need to return to university for postgraduate work which will allow you to become a nurse practitioner and then nurse consultant.

 Alternatively, you may specialise in an area like district nursing, practice nurse or sexual health nurse.
 If you want to work in education, you'll teach for a while and eventually work your way to course design and deliverance alongside achieving a Ph.D.